openSUSE/news-o-o/_posts/2011-10-16-opensuse-weekly-news-197.markdown

 ![](http://www.marques.so/wp-content/uploads/2011/10/Screenshot-at-2011-10-11-193815-1024x765.png)

-Regarding Unknown Horizons packaging, Iâ€™ve also fixed some pending issues:
+Regarding Unknown Horizons packaging, I’ve also fixed some pending issues:

   * Added python-enet package: we now provide this so we can drop the binary blob bundled with Unknown Horizons (depends on libenet >= 1.3.3);